Dealer-related Information in Maryland

 Regardless of whether you just opened your dealership's doors or are thinking about giving the car business a whirl, these informative conferences proffered by the MVA are invaluable.

 To ensure you and the members of your team have a spot you will need to fill out a Dealer Orientation request and send it in as soon as possible.
-The sessions are conducted every month at the MVA hub in Glen Burnie.

 This confusion can arise because of how the MVA matches its books against your reporting.
 If you are an ERT dealer, the comparison process tends to go more smoothly because the titles you issue are wired electronically to the division without you having to do it physically.
 Although the MVA generates reports monthly, it is still entering and updating data on a daily basis.